powercodeacademy/phrg-git-push-force-with-lease/README.md

 ## Forcing Git Commits

-To get our commits successfully `push`ed up to Github, we will need to speficy a `force` option with the command.
-Specifically, `--force-with-lease`.
-If our commits have rewritten history for only commits that we own, `--force-with-lease` will update Github with our new commits.
+To get our commits successfully `push`ed up to Github, we will need to specify a `force` option with the command.
+Enter `--force-with-lease`.
+If we have rewritten history for only our own commits, `--force-with-lease` will update Github with our new ones.
 Hooray!
-And happily, if `--force-with-lease` detects that there are untracked commits by another contributor on our branch, it will fail again.
-This informs us that we need to pull a fresh copy of the project and resolve any conflicts.
+And happily, if `--force-with-lease` detects that there are untracked commits by another contributor on our branch, it will fail once again.
+This informs us that we need to `git pull` a fresh copy of the project and resolve any conflicts.

 `--force-with-lease` is the best option to use here because it will save us from overwriting someone else's work.
-The less safe version for this command is simply `--force`, but we run the risk of messing up our project using it.
+The less safe version for this command is simply `--force`, but we run the risk of messing up our project when we use it.

 Here is `--force-with-lease` in action for our last failed `push`: